timjogorman/RicherEventDescription/guidelines.md

 - In the *house*, there are several *visitors*.\label{visitorsinhouse

-Note that WHOLE/PART relationships are essentially \textbf{hierarchical}, in that they may theoretically have a whole chain of relationships (a hair is part of a dog, a dog is part of a pack, spatial relations, such as:
+Note that WHOLE/PART relationships are essentially **hierarchical}, in that they may theoretically have a whole chain of relationships (a hair is part of a dog, a dog is part of a pack, spatial relations, such as: